arshsinghphd/forcedlaborrisk.github.io/README.txt

 https://arshsinghphd-forcedlaborrisk-github-io-app-5pqff6.streamlit.app

-You may need to ask the "Get this app up" and wait for it streamlit to spin the container.
+You may need to ask to "get this app up" and wait for streamlit to spin the container.

 IDEAS FOR YOU CAN DO WITH IT